Purchasing property at auction / below market value

-If you need the funds to purchase a property at auction, one of our loans could be ideal…
+If you need the funds to purchase a property at auction, a bridging loan could be ideal

 We can access loans that have no minimum term and no exit penalties.
-You could borrow from £25,000 up to £25,000,000 and our team of specialists could get you a lending decision with just 2 hours!
+You could borrow from £25,000 up to £25,000,000 and our team of specialists could get you a lending decision in just 2 hours.

 A conventional mortgage product typically cannot be used to complete an auction purchase.
 This is because you commonly have to settle the full amount owed within a 28-day time frame.

 After you have paid a 10% deposit for the property at auction, a buy to let bridging loan can quickly fund the outstanding amount, ensuring you don’t lose the sale.

 You then have time to arrange longer-term funding (e.g. a buy to let or commercial mortgage).

 Bridge to let loans and finance can help make auction purchases a reality and help you enlarge your property portfolio.

 Bridging finance at market value or restricted market value

 It may also be possible to borrow more than the maximum LTV without the need for additional security if the bridging lender bases their underwriting on a valuation other than the purchase cost.